SCBA in Service to the Community

 The Schenectady County Bar Association provides a variety of initiatives in service to the community through attorneys who volunteer their time and experience.
 Among these initiatives:

 - Modest means panel providing reduced fee service to Family Court and Matrimonial litigants with cases pending in Schenectady County available to those eligible under income guidelines.
+CURRENTLY NOT ACCEPTING APPLICATIONS.
 Learn more

-- Law Day activities that include “Ask-a-Lawyer” opportunities to inquire about basic legal questions; educational presentations to the public and students, and Liberty Bell Award recognition of non-lawyers for service to the justice system.
+- Law Day activities that include such activities as “Ask-a-Lawyer” opportunities to inquire about basic legal questions; educational presentations to the public and students, and Liberty Bell Award recognition of non-lawyers for service to the justice system.

 - Coaching and guiding students in Schenectady County high schools in preparing for the High School Mock Tournament held across the state.